-A very prominent question that crops in the mind of most of the policyholders is that, “Why the insured shall not be entitled to recover from both the parties?”
-Or, “Why an insured shall give up rights for insurers?”
+A common question that crops up in the minds of most policyholders is, “Why should the insured not be entitled to recover from both the parties?”
+Or, “Why should an insured give up rights in favour of insurers?”

 The answer to both the questions is—Principle of Indemnity.
 According to this, the insured can’t get more than the actual amount of expenses or losses.
-The principle of subrogation is a method whereby the possibility of receiving more than the actual amount of loss, thereby infringing the principle of indemnity is defeated.
+The principle of subrogation under group health insurance is a method whereby the possibility of receiving more than the actual amount of loss, thereby infringing the principle of indemnity is defeated.

 Extent of Subrogation